 For special district positions, the filing officer is the County Elections Official of the county where the administrative office of the district is located.

-District candidates may file with the county elections official by paying a filing fee or by petition to obtain signatures.
+District candidates may file with the county elections office of the district is paying a filing fee or by petition to obtain signatures.